postmanlabs/labs-docs/src/pages/docs/sending-requests/cookies.md

 ## Create a cookie

 To add a new cookie for the domain, click on the **Add Cookie** button.
 A pre-generated cookie string according to the [HTTP State Management standards](https://tools.ietf.org/html/rfc6265#section-4.1) will be created, but you can edit it using the text input that appears below it.
-Clicking the **Save** button will save it to the app’s cookie store under the relevant domain.
+Clicking the **Save** button will save it to the cookie store under the relevant domain.

 [![create a cookie](https://assets.postman.com/postman-docs/WS-manage-cookies-2.png)](https://assets.postman.com/postman-docs/WS-manage-cookies-2.png)